 - Restrain your bird using a towel: By "toweling your bird", you will put your bird into a comfortable but secure position so that you can examine the wings and trim the necessary feathers without fear of being bitten or scratched while minimizing the risk that your bird will be able to jump, twist, or lunge.
 This makes the wing clipping process much safer for all involved.

-- Clip only the primary flight feathers: Different people like different styles of wing clipping, but in general, the most widely accepted, efficient, and effective method is to clip only the first five primary flight feathers on each of your bird's wings.
+- Clip only the primary flight feathers: Different people like different styles of wing clipping, but in general, the most widely accepted, efficient, and effective method is to clip only the first three to five primary flight feathers on each of your bird's wings.
+Start by trimming less and seeing how your bird flies; if they are flying well still, trim down the feathers one by one until you get the ideal outcome you are looking for.
+If you take too many at once and your bird isn't able to gracefully glide to the floor, your bird is at risk of injury from accidental falls.
+Trim the feathers at the middle of their length and not any higher.
 When trimming the feathers, be sure that you use sharp scissors and avoid cutting into feather shafts that appear dark in color.
 A dark feather shaft indicates a blood feather, which can cause serious problems if broken or cut.
 If you do happen to catch a blood feather between your blades, check here to find out how to fix a broken blood feather.